matthschw/ed-spectre-lib/README.md

 You can instantiate them in your schematic and simulate them in the Analog Design Environment (ADE).

+We do not hold the rights of the models that are shipped with this repository.
-The license holders of the models that are shipped with this repository are annotated in the corresponding model files.
+The rights holders of the models that are shipped with this repository are annotated in the corresponding model files.
+The models are downloaded from the company's websites (links provided in section Devices).

 ## Devices